San Diego and Arizona Eastern Railway: History

 Fallen Southern Pacific Railroad cars in Carrizo Gorge, 2010.

-The San Diego and Arizona Eastern Railway traces its origins back to December 14, 1906, when entrepreneur John D. Spreckels announced he would form the San Diego and Arizona (SD&A) Railway and build a railroad to provide San Diego with a direct rail link to the east by connecting with the Southern Pacific (SP) lines in El Centro, California.
+The San Diego and Arizona Eastern Railway traces its origins back to December 14, 1906, when entrepreneur John D. Spreckels announced he would form the San Diego and Arizona Railway (SD&A) to connect San Diego with Southern Pacific (SP) lines in El Centro, California, providing a direct rail link to the east.
 Spreckels had an agreement with SP to silently fund the project.
 Groundbreaking for the line took place on September 7, 1907.

 The SD&A reached an agreement with the Mexican Government in 1909 to route the tracks over the border.
-As part of the agreement, the SD&A is ordered to form the Tijuana and Tecate Railway, which will construct and hold a 99-year lease on the 44 mi Mexican rail segment.
+As part of the agreement, the SD&A was ordered to form the Tijuana and Tecate Railway, which would construct and hold a 99-year lease on the 44 mi Mexican rail segment.

 Construction proved extremely challenging.
-The line was called "The Impossible Railroad" by many engineers of its day due to the immense logistical challenges involved.
-In Mexico, revolutionaries mount several attacks on SD&A construction crews to conscript soldiers, take supplies, and cut telephone wires.
-On the U.S. side, the federal government seized control of all railroads in 1917 and stopped construction in an effort to conserve resources amid World War I. Construction was later allowed to resume on the grounds that the SD&A would serve military installations.
+The line was called "The Impossible Railroad" by engineers of its day due to the immense logistical challenges involved.
+In Mexico, revolutionaries mounted several attacks on SD&A construction crews to conscript soldiers, take supplies, and cut telephone wires.
+On the U.S. side, the federal government seized control of all railroads in 1917 and stopped construction in an effort to conserve resources during World War I. Construction was later allowed to resume on the grounds that the SD&A would serve military installations.